Skip to content

 cbar_kw dict

-Colorbar keyword arguments (ticks, format, etc.).
+Colorbar keyword arguments (ticks, format, extend, etc.) computed by _create_norm_and_cbar_kw.

 required